COS301-SE-2025/CRISP/UserManagementStory.md

-Users can update their own profile information (name, contact details, preferences) Password change functionality with current password verification Profile updates are logged in the audit trail Organization administrators can update user profiles within their organization System administrators can update any user profile
+Users can update their own profile information (name, contact details, preferences) Password change functionality with current password verification Profile updates are logged in the audit trail BlueVisionAdmins can update any user profile across all organizations Publishers can update profiles for users within their organization Viewers can only update their own profiles

 #### AC1.3 - User Account Security Controls (Functional)
 Account lockout after 5 consecutive failed login attempts